manfromarce/DocSharp/README.md

 The following packages are currently available:

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
-- DocSharp.Docx: convert DOCX to Markdown, RTF and plain text (.txt).
-Possible applications include generating Open XML documents in C# and exporting for other editors, or loading Word documents in a RichTextBox / RichEditBox control.
+- DocSharp.Docx: convert DOCX to RTF, HTML, Markdown and plain text (.txt).
+Possible applications include generating Open XML documents in C# and exporting for other editors, or loading Microsoft Word documents in a RichTextBox / RichEditBox control.
 - DocSharp.Markdown: convert Markdown to DOCX or RTF using custom Markdig renderers.

 Packages can be installed via NuGet: